learn-co-students/refactoring-views-with-helpers-lab-v-000/README.md

 ![Dancing Daft Punk](http://i.giphy.com/ZCKh7knqLpc4M.gif)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/refactoring-views-with-helpers-lab' title='Refactoring Views With Helpers Lab'>Refactoring Views With Helpers Lab</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/refactoring-views-with-helpers-lab'>Refactoring Views With Helpers Lab</a> on Learn.co and start learning to code for free.</p>